 Please refer to the wiki article for notes regarding the use of CTCSS tones on Low Band, VHF, UHF, and 800 Public Safety Common frequencies.

-Frequencies used commonly also listed in the "public safety" categories.
+Frequencies used commonly are also listed in the "public safety" categories.
 Although they are listed in the official NIFOG documentation, they are not nationwide interoperable frequencies.